LetsEatLead/Color-Companion/README.md

 # Color-Companion
 <img width="1169" height="659" alt="IMG_6375" src="https://github.com/user-attachments/assets/856d9c0c-acfb-4b24-847f-3a9835e593bb" />

-Ever saw a color and thought, I want that color!
+Ever seen a color and thought, I want that color!
 The Color Companion is a handheld device with a color sensor and display, which can give you the exact RGB and HEX values of anything for you!

 Its built using a esp32 devboard, a ssd1306 oled display, and a TCS34725 color sensor.
 The code uses Adafruits libraries for communication between the display and sensor over i2c.